grafana/pr-labeler-action/README.md

 jobs:
   label-pr:
+    permissions:
+      contents: read
+      issues: read
+      pull-requests: write
     runs-on: ubuntu-latest
     steps:
       - uses: grafana/pr-labeler-action@v0.1.0
         with:
           token: ${{ secrets.GITHUB_TOKEN }}
 ```

+> [!IMPORTANT]
+> Permissions are specified within the job definition.
+This prevents permitting more than is needed in other jobs.
+>
+> If you prefer not using the generated `secrets.GITHUB_TOKEN` you can use a PAT or Github App (recommended) token with the correct permissions and omit the permissions block

 The above example workflow will do the following